-- · Get into the habit of carrying a supply of hypo treatment such as glucose tablets, glucose gel or jelly beans with you at all times.
-It's also a good idea to have your hypo treatment close by your bed at night. - Check that your glucagon is in date.
-If not, ask your doctor for a script to get another one.
+If you are taking insulin, make sure you carry a supply of hypo treatment such as glucose tablets, glucose gel or jelly beans, as well as your blood glucose meter, with you at all times.
+It's also a good idea to have your hypo treatment close by your bed at night.

-Ketoacidosis and high blood glucose levels (hyperglycaemia)
+High blood glucose levels (hyperglycaemia)